Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

-In this section, we show that for the subclass of terminating \emph{periodic rational} solvable (prs) loops, one can always compute polynomial runtime bounds (and under certain conditions even logarithmic runtime bounds).
-To this end, we first show in \Cref{sect:Reducing Runtime Bounds of PRS-Loops to TNN-Loops} that when transforming a prs-loop into a tnn-loop, every runtime bound for the resulting tnn-loop can be transformed into a runtime bound for the original prs-loop.
-Afterwards, we explain how to compute runtime bounds for tnn-loops in \Cref{sect:Computing Runtime Bounds for TNN-Loops}.
+In this section, we show that for the subclass of terminating \emph{periodic rational} solvable (\emph{prs}) loops, one can always compute polynomial runtime bounds (and under certain conditions even logarithmic runtime bounds).
+To this end, we first show in \Cref{sect:Reducing Runtime Bounds of PRS-Loops to TNN-Loops} that when transforming a \emph{prs}-loop into a \emph{tnn}-loop, every runtime bound for the resulting \emph{tnn}-loop can be transformed into a runtime bound for the original \emph{prs}-loop.
+Afterwards, we explain how to compute runtime bounds for \emph{tnn}-loops in \Cref{sect:Computing Runtime Bounds for TNN-Loops}.

-Our results on the transformation of prs- to twn- or tnn-loops also help us to show termination of prs-loops, because while \Cref{lem:transform_solvable} only ensures that every solvable loop can be transformed into a twn-loop (whose update may contain complex algebraic coefficients), we now show that prs-loops can be transformed into twn-loops whose updates only contain rational coefficients.
-Then, as shown in \cite{frohn2020TerminationPolynomialLoops}, the question of termination of such twn-loops can be reduced to (in)validity of an existential formula.
+The results on the transformation of \emph{prs}- to \emph{twn}- or \emph{tnn}-loops also help us to show termination of \emph{prs}-loops, because while \Cref{lem:transform_solvable} only ensures that every solvable loop can be transformed into a \emph{twn}-loop (whose update may contain complex algebraic coefficients), we now show that \emph{prs}-loops can be transformed into \emph{twn}-loops whose updates only contain rational coefficients.
+Then, as shown in \cite{frohn2020TerminationPolynomialLoops}, the question of termination of such \emph{twn}-loops can be reduced to (in)validity of an existential formula.

-On the one hand, we use runtime bounds of prs-loops to compute size bounds for loops in \Cref{sect:loops_size_bounds}.
-On the other hand, runtime bounds of prs-loops play a crucial role in the analysis of Turing-complete programs in \Cref{sect:global_integer_programs}.
-In \Cref{sect:global_integer_programs}, we investigate \emph{subprograms} which correspond to prs-loops and use runtime bounds for these loops -- so-called \emph{local} runtime bounds -- in order to obtain runtime bounds for the \emph{full program}.
+On the one hand, we use runtime bounds of \emph{prs}-loops to compute size bounds for loops in \Cref{sect:loops_size_bounds}.
+On the other hand, runtime bounds of \emph{prs}-loops play a crucial role in the analysis of Turing-complete programs in \Cref{sect:global_integer_programs}.
+In \Cref{sect:global_integer_programs}, we investigate \emph{subprograms} which correspond to \emph{prs}-loops and use \emph{local} runtime bounds for these loops in order to obtain runtime bounds for the \emph{full program}.